BANCHORY LAWN TENNIS CLUB

 - Honorary Treasurer

-(f) no more than [3 ] other Members may be elected annually at the annual general meeting.
+- Plus no more than 12 other roles to be confirmed by the existing Management Committee prior to each Annual General Meeting..
 The members of the Management Committee may exercise all of the powers of the Club for the purposes of the management of the Club.

 - The Club agrees that each member of the Management Committee will be required, as a condition of election or appointment, to agree to be bound by and subject to these rules, the rules and regulations of the relevant CLTA and the LTA Rules and the LTA Disciplinary Code, such agreement to contain an express acknowledgement that the Contracts (Rights of Third Parties) Act 1999 applies and that the LTA and the Club can enforce any breach at its option and in its sole discretion.